 What is the process when I reach the correct polling booth?

 When you have located the correct polling booth, give the polling staff your name and address along with a polling card (if you received one) or I.D. if requested.
-The staff will check your details and if you are on the register (including supplementary register) and an Irish citizen you can vote on May 24th and will be given a ballot paper.
+The staff will check your details and if you are on the register (including the supplementary register) and entitled to vote in a General Election you can vote on February 8th and will be given a ballot paper.
 Take the ballot paper to the area provided for voting and cast your vote using the pen or pencil provided.
 Do not write anything on the ballot paper except as per the instructions on it, if you do your vote may be deemed spoiled and will not be counted.
 When finished fold your ballot paper and put it in the ballot box.